Posted by Learn Real English Team Posted on 12/28/2018 08:27:00 AM

 These vocabulary words appear on page 86 of the textbook A Single Step to English Communication.
 Watching this video will help English language students and teachers better understand how to say many of the key vocabulary words people use to describe foods.
 By being able to explain food tastes and textures, language learners will sound more natural and fluent when speaking English.

-In this learn real situation English with Anne Marie - Speak English Confident, you will learn 3 simple technique to deal with situation when you get stuck and not know what to say.
+What to Say When You Feel Stuck in English In this learn real situation English with Anne Marie - Speak English Confident, you will learn 3 simple technique to deal with situation when you get stuck and not know what to say.

 1. Buy yourself some time.